Watts Martin

 Technical writing examples

 I wrote, rewrote, or extensively edited all of this documentation.
-Note that while RethinkDB documentation has mostly remained static, Bixby documentation appears likely to change in the future, given reports of a pivot to a new LLM-driven Bixby revamp planned for 2025.
-I have added Wayback Machine links to relevant pages, indicated by “[Archive]”; if I catch an old page radically changing, I will remove the old link entirely and make an annotation.
+While the RethinkDB and Bixby documentation sites have mostly remained static, this version of Bixby has been deprecated, and it’s unclear how long the documentation will remain online.
+I have added Wayback Machine links to relevant pages, indicated by “[Archive]”; if I catch an old page being deleted or radically changed, I will remove the old link entirely and make an annotation.

 These are just representative samples.
 I wrote or edited most of RethinkDB’s documentation, as I was the sole tech writer at the company; I was part of a three-person team at Samsung, and wrote a substantial portion of Bixby’s, particularly with respect to APIs and the proprietary development environment.